Is RBC Life Insurance Worth It? Full 2025 review

 👉 Compare the best life insurance plans for free.Discover the offers

-• Smoker status: Smokers pay 50% more than non-smokers.
+• Smoker status: Smokers typically pay 100-150% more than non-smokers due to significantly higher mortality risk.

 ProfileCoverage amountNon-smoker premiumSmoker premiumProfessional premium